-Demolition revenues for the three and six months ended June 30, 2012 totaled \$31.8 million and \$64.3 million, respectively, compared to \$29.9 million and \$48.6 million for the same 2011 periods.
-The demolition segment experienced higher revenue levels in 2012 driven by bridge demolition work and a large site development project in New York as new demolition management has focused on large projects with higher margins in the current year.
+Demolition revenues for the three and six months ended June 30, 2012 totaled \$27.9 million and \$60.4 million, respectively, compared to \$29.9 million and \$48.6 million, respectively, for the same 2011 periods.
+The demolition segment experienced higher revenue levels in 2012 driven by bridge demolition work and a large site development project in New York.

-Gross profit margin in the demolition segment was 2.5% and 7.5% for the three and six months ended June 30, 2012 compared to a negative gross margin of 6.2% and 4.5% for the three and six months ended June 30, 2011, respectively.
-The demolition segment generated an operating loss of \$0.5 million and operating income of \$1.4 million for the three and six months ended June 30, 2012, respectively, compared to an operating loss of \$4.9 million and \$7.1 million for the same periods of 2011.
-The increase in operating income during the first six months of 2012 is due to the increase in gross profit, and the \$1.3 million of investigation-related expenses resulting from two subpoens received in April 2011, which did not occur in the current year.
+The demolition segment had a negative gross profit margin of 11.2% and a gross profit margin of 1.6% for the three and six months ended June 30, 2012 compared to a negative gross profit margin of 6.2% and 4.5% for the three and six months ended June 30, 2011, respectively.
+In the six months ended June 30, 2011, the Company experienced greater cost overruns on demolition projects in the New York market that were commenced in 2010 than the comparable six months ended June 30, 2012.
+The demolition segment generated an operating loss of \$4.4 million and \$2.5 million for the three and six months ended June 30, 2012, respectively, compared to an operating loss of \$4.9 million and \$7.1 million for the same periods of 2011.
+The decrease in operating loss during the first six months of 2012 is due to the increase in gross profit, and the \$1.3 million of investigation-related expenses resulting from two subpoenas received in April 2011, which did not occur in the current year.